War with Kim Jong Un 'must not happen,' South Korea says

 "A resolution to the North Korean nuclear issue must be pursued in a peaceful, diplomatic manner."

-Trump was due to arrive early Tuesday in Seoul — where the subject of how to tackle North Korea's totalitarian dictator is expected to be at the top of the agenda.
+Trump arrived in Seoul Tuesday and the subject of how to tackle North Korea's totalitarian dictator is expected to be at the top of the agenda.

 The president has threatened to unleash "fire and fury" on North Korea and warned that he may be forced to "totally destroy" the rogue state.